docker-hy/docker-hy.github.io/docs/part-1/section-6.md

 :::tip can't stat

-If you are running rootless docker and have been struggling this far with build process giving error "can't stat...", following exercise 1.14 will present a major challenge.
+If you are running rootless docker and have been struggling this far with build process sometimes giving error "can't stat...", following exercise 1.14 will present a major challenge.

 If this error is still a problem for you, possible workarounds:
  - Jump to next section ("Publishing projects"), and upload your images to registry.
-Pulling one image and building another may work.
+Pulling one image and building another one may work.
  - Part 2 of this course, using docker-compose, may allow building several images at the same time, see exercise 2.3.

 :::

 :::caution Mandatory Exercise 1.14: Environment